conduitio-labs/conduit-connector-mysql/README.md

 ## Destination

-The mysql destination takes a `opencdc.Record` and parses it into a valid SQL query.
-Each record is individually parsed and upserted, and write batching is planned to be implemented.
+The MySQL destination takes a `opencdc.Record` and parses it into a valid SQL query.
+Each record is individually parsed and upserted.
+Writing in batches is [planned](https://github.com/conduitio-labs/conduit-connector-mysql/issues/63) to be implemented, which should greatly improve performance over the current implementation.

 ### Upsert Behavior